mpolitano/bounded-exhaustive-api-testgen/BEAPI_v_KORAT.md

 ## Running all experiments from a single benchmark (slow)

-To reproduce all the experiments for a specific benchrmark study with both techniques (korat and beapi) and for all scopes within 3 and *maxScope* pick and run one of following commands:
+To reproduce all the experiments for a specific benchrmark study with both techniques (`Korat` and `beapi`) and for all scopes within 3 and *maxScope* pick and run one of following commands:

 ```
 ./run-testgen-benchmarks-0_korat.sh <maxScope>